K. S. G. Venkatesh

 K. S. G. Venkatesh is an Indian actor and producer in the Tamil film industry.
 He is the son of director K. S. Gopalakrishnan.
-He acted in more than 50 films predominantly in Tamil film industry and more than 20 mega TV serials; around 2500 episodes.
+He acted in over fifty films predominantly in Tamil film industry and more than 20 TV serials; around 2500 episodes.

 Career

 He started his career as a cameraman and producer for his debut TV serial Kattupattichatiram which was telecasted on Doordarshan in 1984-85.
 He later continued producing serials in Tamil for which he was also the cameraman.
 In 1989, Venkatesh was later introduced in the movie Athaimadi Methaiadi.